Transport for NSW replaced the RMS

 Transport for NSW (TfNSW) is the government authority responsible for managing all aspects of transport in New South Wales.
-It replaced Roads and Maritime Services (RMS) from 20 November 2019.
+It replaced Roads and Maritime Services (RMS) on 20 November 2019.
 All RMS functions – roads and transport – were transferred to TfNSW.
-This means registration, licensing, tolling, demerits and other vehicle transactions are now handled by TfNSW.

-TfNSW was created under Transport Administration Act 1988 (the Act).
-The Act sets out the main objectives of TfNSW:
+TfNSW was created under Transport Administration Act 1988 (the Act) and has these main objectives:

 - Plan a transport system that meets the needs and expectations of the public